GFA-spec/assembler-components/README.md

 ## Unitig

-Assemble unitigs by de Bruijn graph assembly.
+Assemble unitigs by de Bruijn graph (dBG) assembly or overlap, layout, consensus (OLC) assembly.

 FASTQ &rarr; GFA (SE)

+### de Bruijn Graph (dBG)

 - Count *k*-mers
 - Filter *k*-mers by abundance
 - Compact the graph
+- Compute the sequences of the unitigs

+### Overlap, layout, consensus (OLC)

+- Find all pairwise overlaps of reads
+- Determine the order and orientation of reads
+- Compute the consensus sequences of the unitigs

 ## Denoise